Why Rental Registration?

 Those properties identified as possible rentals will be receiving letters in the mail and are expected to respond to these letters.
 Properties that are not registered by March 1st of the calendar year will be subject to penalty fees.

 An application can now be made through our online portal.
+Links below walk you through applying through the online portal.
 There’s also an option if your property was inaccurately flagged as a rental to provide required documentation.

 Don’t want to apply through our online portal?
 You can fill out the Landlord Registration Form and send it by mail to Attention: Rental Registration 8299 Market Street, Boardman, Ohio 44512.
 You may include payment by check, the check should be written to Boardman Township.